 COVID and Risk Assessment Information

 The health and safety of our visitors and staff is our highest priority.
 World Science Festival Brisbane 2021 will operate as a COVID-Safe event.
 We are regularly taking advice from the Queensland Government in line with our roadmap to recovery.
-A COVID-safe plan and risk assessment for schools will be available closer to the time of the festival.
+Learn more about Covid safety at WSFB.

 Lunch and refreshments